ualibweb/folio-docs/content/en/docs/Settings/Settings_courses/settings_courses.md

 ### Deleting a processing status

-1. Find the Processing Status you want to delete and click the **delete icon**.
+1. Find the Processing Status you want to delete and click the **trash can icon**.
 2. In the **Delete Processing Status** dialog, click **Delete**.
 A confirmation message appears and the status is deleted.